Good, Better, Best: Textual Distractors Generation for Multiple-Choice Visual Question Answering via Reinforcement

 \section{Related Work}

+\textbf{Visual Question Answering.} The open-ended answering task~\cite{johnson2017clevr,sampat2021clevr_hyp} and the multiple-choice task~\cite{zhu2016visual7w,zellers2018recognition} are two typical tasks for VQA~\cite{AntolVQA}.
+In this work, we focus on the multiple-choice task.
+Existing VQA models commonly combine an image encoder and a textual encoder to represent input pictures and input questions.
+The multi-modal context embedding is fused and then fed into an answer decoder to generate the answers.
+Traditionally, convolutional neural networks~\cite{he2016deep} and recurrent neural networks~\cite{hochreiter1997long} are popular choices for image encoders and textual encoders, while the answer decoder ranges from a softmax classifier~\cite{fukui2016multimodal}, an RNN decoder~\cite{malinowski2015ask} to a dot product layer~\cite{jabri2016revisiting}.
+More recently, Transformer-based networks~\cite{li2019visualbert} have shown distinguish performance as a uniform layer of both multi-modality encoders and decoders.

 \textbf{Distractor Generation.} Automatic distractors generation (DG) from text is explored in-depth in the Natural Language Processing domain.
-At the same time, there are only few studies in the visual questions domain.
-Most prior approaches to DG are based on unsupervised similarity measures.
+At the same time, there are only a few studies in the multi-modal domain.
+Most prior approaches to textual DG are based on unsupervised similarity measures.
 These include n-gram co-occurrence likelihood~\cite{hill2016automatic}, word/sentence embedding-based semantic similarities~\cite{kumar2015revup}, syntactic homogeneity~\cite{chen2006fast} and ontology-based similarity~\cite{stasaski2017multiple}.
 Besides, other works utilize supervised learning algorithms for DG.
-Sakaguchi et al. \shortcite{sakaguchi2013discriminative} train a discriminative model to predict distractors, Liang et al. \shortcite{liang2018distractor} apply learning to rank algorithm, and Gao et al. \shortcite{gao2018generating} use an end-to-end framework to produce distractors generatively.
+Sakaguchi \textit{et al.} ~\cite{sakaguchi2013discriminative} train a discriminative model to predict distractors, Liang \textit{et al.}~\cite{liang2018distractor} apply learning to rank algorithm, and Gao \textit{et al.}~\cite{gao2018generating} use an end-to-end framework to produce distractors generatively.
 Although being successful, multimodality knowledge is still required to produce high-quality distractors.

-\textbf{Visual Question Answering.} The open-ended answering task and the multiple-choice task are two typical tasks for VQA~\cite{AntolVQA}.
-Here, we focus on the multiple-choice task.
-Existing VQA models commonly combine a CNN image encoder and an RNN question encoder which are merged before feeding to an answer decoder.
-The answer decoder ranges from a softmax classifier~\cite{fukui2016multimodal}, an RNN decoder~\cite{malinowski2015ask} to a dot product layer~\cite{jabri2016revisiting}.